-PLANET PROTECTOR ACADEMY: INDIGENOUS ZERO HEROESCategory: 2018, Current, Grant, Land Use, Major Project
+PLANET PROTECTOR ACADEMY: INDIGENOUS ZERO HEROESCategory: 2018, Completed, Grant, Land Use, Major Project

 DreamRider is at the cutting edge of online/offline story creation and impact for young audiences through digital programs that combine art, technology, comedy, music and fun.
 In 2018, DreamRider will partner with the First Nations Technical Services Advisory Group (TSAG) to create and integrate new Indigenous content into their existing digital online classroom program, Planet Protector Academy: Zero Heroes (video overview).